Board, Advisors, and Staff

-Allyson joined NCIIA in May of 2009 and assists with bookkeeping and grants accounting and also with membership, human resources, and other related administrative activities.
+Allyson joined NCIIA in May of 2009 and assists the Controller in executing the financial and accounting functions of the organization.
+She also manages employee benefits.
 She graduated in 2008 from the University of Massachusetts Amherst where she received a B.A. in economics and she has plans to pursue a Master's in accounting.
 She is a lifelong resident of the Pioneer Valley, having grown up in Montague, MA.
 While in school, Allyson swam competitively for Turners Falls High School and Roger Williams University and is currently an Assistant Coach for the Amherst Tritons Swim Team.
 As a child, she swallowed a penny not once, but twice, perhaps foreshadowing her career in finance. email@example.com

 Jennifer Holme | Vice President of Finance and Administration

 Jennifer oversees the financial integrity, growth and stability of NCIIA.
 She also manages human resources, contracts, grants administration, logistics, legal, and related administrative and operational activities.
 Before joining NCIIA in June 2012, Jennifer served as Chief Financial Officer at the Lathrop Community.
 Prior to this, she worked in Boston as both the Asset Manager and Director of Administration for Urban Edge, a developer of affordable housing, and Senior Vice President of Finance and Administration for Associated Early Care and Education.
 Jennifer holds a B.A. from the University of Massachusetts Boston and a Master in Business Administration with a concentration in public and non-profit management from Boston University. firstname.lastname@example.org